P-p-H-d/mlib/README.md

 make doc
 ```

-To install the headers, run:
+Finally, to install the headers, run:

 ```bash
 make install PREFIX=/my/directory/where/to/install [DESTDIR=...]
 ```
+it assumes PREFIX is the target directory (default /usr/local/)
+and DESTDIR is the rootfs (default /).

-Other targets exist.
-Mainly for development purpose.
+Other targets exist for development purpose.

 ## How to use